 Some things to keep in mind

 - It’s an assumption that the organization’s users are Individuals and Non-GST registered.
-Hence, Xoxoday will pay the GST liability on the RCM basis.
+Hence, Xoxoday will pay the GST liability on an RCM basis.

-- Xoxoday levies a service fee of 5% for enabling the incentive payouts.
+- Xoxoday levies a service fee of 5% for enabling incentive payouts.

 - The filing of TDS requires users’ PAN.
 The TDS would increase to 20% in case there isn’t PAN that isn’t available.